Luis Jerónimo of Uztáriz and Hemiaga: Personal life

 In 1696, he married Maria of Azuara and Sesseguen in Brussels, a noble Flemish descendant of a family of soldiers serving in Spain from a century ago.
-They had two children, Marquis of Uztáriz Casimiro de Uztáriz y Azuara (He also like his father, was Knight and Commander of the Military Order of Santiago and Secretary of the Royal Councils of State and War) and Luis Jerónimo de Uztáriz y Azuara.
+They had two children, Marquis of Uztáriz Casimiro de Uztáriz y Azuara (He also like his father, was a Knight and Commander of the Military Order of Santiago and Secretary of the Royal Councils of State and War) and Luis Jerónimo de Uztáriz y Azuara.

 Life in the Army and Public Administration

 In 1688, he was a soldier in the Spanish Army of Flanders and fought for about 10 years in the Augsburg League War.
 During these years, he ascended to the rank of field master.
 He participated in 8 campaigns, including the Siege of Namur and the Battle of Landen (1693), in which Uztáriz was taken prisoner.
 In 1697 he went briefly to Spain after the end of the war, before returning to The Flemish Region of Belgium (or Flanders).

 Between 1698 and 1704 he was secretary of Isidoro de la Cueva y Benavides, the Marquess of Bedmar, governor and commander of the Spanish army in Flanders.
 He outlived the outbreak of the War of Spanish Successions.
 In 1704 the Marquis was appointed Viceroy of Sicily and Jerónimo followed him, where he served as Secretary of State and War.
 During his stay in Sicily, he was made a Knight of Santiago.
 Under the command of the Marquis de Bedmar, he showed not only great administrative but political skills, where he served as Senior Officer of the Royal Secretariat and Secretary in the Council of the Indies.

 In 1707, he finally returned to Spain, where he began a career in state administration.
 He was successively appointed Minister of War, Secretary of the Council of Commerce and Finance and the Secretary of the Board of Trade and the Mint.
 In 1725 he carried out the reorganization of the Board of Commerce and was appointed secretary by vote.

 When the Board of Commerce was founded with that of Currency, he was elected Minister of the ministry.
 He had a great influence on the economic policy of Felipe V.